mi66mc/e8bit_emulator/README.md

 - **Zero Flag**: Tracks whether the result of the last operation was zero.
 - **Custom Parsing**: Accepts comments (`//`) and instruction separation via `;` or by lines.
 - **Character Literals**: Supports character literals in instructions, e.g., `MOV A 'p'`.
 Characters are internally treated as their ASCII numeric values and must fit within 8 bits (0–255), just like any other number.
+- **Debug Mode**: Optional debug mode for detailed output during execution.
+- **IDLE Mode**: Allows direct input of instructions for testing and debugging.
+- **Screen Rendering**: Supports drawing characters on an `80` by `25` virtual screen and rendering it to the console.

 ## Example Program